kgoyal98/Cloud-Management-System/README.md

             retention:
               strategy: delete
               keep:
+          cloud-init:
+            inline: |
+              # Should contain an inline cloud-init script by which to customize VMs in this group, or you can specify a "file: "-keyword to read it from some location on-disk.
+All environment variables should be evaluated and replaced before bundling with the domains' disks?

+            # file:

+          # Group of hosts on which to provision VMs.
           hostGroup: group-1

           replacement:
             strategy: rollingupdate
             # replace one VM at a time if there's an image update in a group in this file, etc.